Managing Crawl Budget on High-Traffic Headless Blogs

 - Increase

-revalidateintervals for evergreen content (>86400s). - Implement
+revalidateintervals for evergreen content (> 86400s). - Implement

-generateStaticParamsto published, high-value routes only.
+- Restrict static generation to published, high-value routes only.

 Validation Command

-curl -s -D - https://your-domain.com/post/slug | grep -E 'Age|Cache-Control|X-Nextjs-Cache'
+curl -s -D - https://your-domain.com/post/slug | grep -E 'Age|Cache-Control|x-nextjs-cache'

 Validation Workflow & Automated Rollback Protocol